cosinusoidally/sdl-jsshell/README.txt

 directory structure:

-* demos/ this contains some demos of using the library
+* demos/ this contains some demo code using the library
 * lib/ this is where the current version lives
-* old-versions/ this contains an archive of old versions, plus possibly some critique of those versins.
+* old-versions/ this contains an archive of old versions, plus possibly some critique of those versions.
 * wip/ work in progress branch.
 Contains any experimental work in progress code

 (yes I could have used git branches and tags but I was getting bored of